 Someone’s style of behaviour may also differ according to the situation.
 The style may be fundamentally different than, for example, in stressful situations or in a situation in which someone is forced (by himself or by his environment).
 This is called a response style.

 The actions a person carries out or the competencies he shows are at the bottom of the model.
 Someone can, for example, be a competent manager, in which case managing is an action that is carried out successfully.

-Using the model, we map out which talents, motives and styles of behaviour a person applies or has available to carry out an action or to show a competency.
+Using the model, I map out which talents, motives and styles of behaviour a person applies or has available to carry out an action or to show a competency.

-We regard development as the discovery of one’s possibilities and of the best way to make use of them.
-By mapping out talents, motives and styles of behaviour, we create an X-ray, as it were, of these ‘soft skills’.
+I regard development as the discovery of one’s possibilities and of the best way to make use of them.
+By mapping out talents, motives and styles of behaviour, you create an X-ray, as it were, of these ‘soft skills’.
 To become aware of them, to start trusting and using them, that is development to us.
 It is in fact like discovering and becoming yourself.